Skip to main contentSkip to main navigationSkip to footer content

 • Commit an additional 5 hours per month (~1 hour per week) performing the following:

-• Weekly communication with faculty and staff in their home department, division or office about the monthly sustainability topic & upcoming sustainability events and programming
+• Weekly communication with staff in their home department, division or office about the monthly sustainability topic & upcoming sustainability events and programming

 • Attend monthly meetings with the Office of Sustainability